 “[PT Money is a] common sense blog by a Texas CPA and personal finance junkie.” – David Weliver, Money Under 30

 “[PT Money is] one of the authoritative blogs on personal finance…” – Tom Drake, founder of Canadian Finance Blog

 A Note from Me, PT, the Founder

 Hi.
 I’m the “PT” behind PT Money.
 I’m originally from a small town in Louisiana.
 I now live in North Texas with my wonderful (and frugal) wife, two talented little girls, and little man.

 I created this blog back in 2007 as a way to share my own experiences with successfully managing my money and to connect with others who were heading in the same direction.
 At the time I had too much debt in my life, not enough savings, and I was in need of a personal finance education.

-Ironically, before this blog I had a career in financial auditing and public accounting.
+Ironically, before this blog, I had a career in financial auditing and public accounting.
 I’m a CPA, just like my Dad.
 My Mom is a writer.
-So naturally I found financial blogging as a passion.
-I love researching and writing about personal finance everyday.
+Naturally, I found financial blogging as a passion.
+I love researching and writing about personal finance every day.

 I’ve had the pleasure of writing for US News & World Report, TurboTax, ING Direct, and PerkStreet.
 You can also find my work on countless other personal finance blogs.
 And I’ve even had a few TV appearances.
 But I prefer to be behind the keyboard.